Fuel Your Brain: Healthy Snacks for Study Marathons

 Your brain is a high-maintenance machine.
 Despite making up only about 2% of your body weight, it guzzles roughly 20% of your body's daily energy.
 When you’re in the middle of a study marathon, your cognitive demand spikes, and your brain starts screaming for glucose to keep the gears turning.

-Here’s the catch: not all glucose is created equal.
-Simple sugars—the kind found in soda or gummy bears—hit your system like a lightning bolt, followed by an inevitable, crushing crash.
-This "roller coaster" effect is a recipe for irritability and brain fog.
+Not all glucose is equal.
+Simple sugars found in soda or gummy bears enter your system quickly, followed by a sharp drop in energy.
+These fluctuations lead to irritability and brain fog.

 On the flip side, complex carbohydrates provide a slow, steady drip of energy.
 Keeping your blood sugar stable is the secret to sustained focus.
 Think of it as the difference between a flash paper fire and a slow-burning log; you want the fuel that lasts.